 - Choose a language, or several, by clicking on Download next to their name

 If you don't tick On-Device Mode, then the Mac will continue to use online translation even though you've got that language right there.

 The best use for this is perhaps when you're about to be travelling and need to avoid high data charges.
 Download the language before you leave, then tick On-Device Mode when you're away.

-That's perhaps the thing with system-wide translation — you're going to need it in certain circumstances.
+That's perhaps the thing with system-wide translation — you're only going to need it in certain circumstances.
 If you are always, always reading documents in French, then you'd be best off learning the language.

-And, the new macOS Monterey system-wide translation does let you cheat in Duolingo.
+Although, yes. the new macOS Monterey system-wide translation does let you cheat in Duolingo.